Knowledge Sources

 |---|---|

-| Index every page on a site | Sitemap if there is one, otherwise Crawl |
+| Index every page on a site | Sitemap if there’s one, otherwise Crawl |

 | Index one public page | URL |